Updated July 13, 2023

 - Even if income is lower, some persons are still asked to file a return of income.

 - The tax system is not easy to understand for anybody due to the slab system.
-Moreover, the calculation is not easy compared to the system’s flat rate.
+Moreover, the calculation is difficult compared to the system’s flat rate.

 - Standard deduction rates are lower & do not consider the type of expenses one has to incur.

-- The average tax rate paid by the rich income groups is still near to middle-class income.
+- The average tax rate the rich income groups pay is still near to middle-class income.

 - The poor should get complete services free of cost & the rich should pay for luxurious services.